Sign In / Sign Out

 There’s also a cash crop to tend: seaweed.
 That’s where he gets down to the business of improving lives through economic development.

-Solomon, who was raised in Salem, Ore., believes seaweed farming is the solution to problems he observed in Micronesia, the land of his father.
+Solomon, who was raised in Salem, Oregon, believes seaweed farming is the solution to problems he observed in Micronesia, the land of his father.
 The people there need opportunities and options to raise their standard of living, he said.

 “Nobody has jobs out there,” Solomon said of a particular area of Pohnpei State.
 “They live simply, but some very minor adjustments could make the standard of living a lot better.”